userdocs/qbittorrent-nox-static/README.md

 zlib: 1.2.11
 ```

-Typically the script is intended to be deployed on a docker or VPS but long as your system meets the core dependency requirements tested for by the script, the script can be run as a local user.
+Typically the script is intended to be deployed and built using a docker or VPS but long as your system meets the core dependency requirements tested for by the script, the script can be run as a local user.

 See here for binaries I have built and how to install them - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)